 Q: Where can I shelter myself during the first days?

 A: There are several hotels, hostels and Gasthäuser for all the budgets.
 Some of the most famous ones near downtown are: City-Pension Dessau-Roßlau, Radisson Blu Fürst Leopold Hotel, Jugendherberge Dessau, NH Dessau and Hotel 7 Säulen.
 Nevertheless, more can be found using services such as Booking and, even a more convenient option can be Airbnb or Couchsurfing.

 The first days, unless you have an international network plan, can be felt with e-isolation due to no network connection.
 The process of getting Internet at school takes a while, because you must get first your student ID and then scan it to send it to Mr. Krehan (the IT guy).
 This is because only students have access to the Uni’s WiFi… So meanwhile this happens, you can get FREE WiFi in Kaufland (supermarket), some zones in Rathaus Center (mall) and in Dessau Center (mall).
-If you don’t have luck with these places, you can walk to the Bauhaus Café and buy 1 Euro cards for 1 hour of Internet; or go to Café Hilde, to buy a coffee and ask for the WiFi password.
+If you don’t have luck with these places, you can walk to the Bauhaus Café or go to Café Hilde, to buy a coffee and ask for the WiFi password.